Maintenance of Backflow Check Valves

 As noted above, these recommendations are not intended to replace your

 manufacturer recommendations.
-Please refer to your owner’s manual for specific
+Please refer to your owner’s manual for

 information regarding your installed components.
 If you are not comfortable